theEverlastingStudentDodo/vouch-sg-test-snake-game/README.md

 - **Performance**: Stress testing and optimization validation

 ## 🔍 Interesting Findings
-- Found bug on collision-detection.spec.ts for test 'should reset button work after collision'.
+- Found bug on **collision-detection.spec.ts** for test `should reset button work after collision`.
 Game over modal is not hidden when user press Reset button
-- On movement-controls.spec.ts for test 'should ignore invalid keys during gameplay' is flaky.
+- On **movement-controls.spec.ts** for test `should ignore invalid keys during gameplay` is flaky.
 Sometimes fail
-- On performance-edge-cases.spec.ts for test 'should handle extremely rapid input without crashes' is flaky due to random movement.
+- On **performance-edge-cases.spec.ts** for test `should handle extremely rapid input without crashes` is flaky due to random movement.
 Often hitting the wall before timeout makes the test fail since the assertion is checking whether game still on or not.
-- On food-scoring.spec.ts for test 'should increment score when food is consumed' is flaky due to the snake find food using random movement.
+- On **food-scoring.spec.ts** for test `should increment score when food is consumed` is flaky due to the snake find food using random movement.
 I don't know how to find food using color contrast or other method yet.

 ## Notes
 I have checked the test one by one.
 Other than tests I mentioned on Interesting Finding, the tests are passed.
 However, as I run the whole test several times, some of the test will sometimes fail.
 Due to the time limit, I unable to debug them.